Know your rights: Breastfeeding in public and private

 Requesting a consultation with an International Board Certified Lactation Consultant (IBCLC) can help bolster your confidence in your right to feed your baby whenever you need to.
 These lactation experts are the highest accredited clinicians in the world in the field of lactation and will help you discover how breastfeeding can work for you — wherever you are.

 Speaking of rights, the Affordable Care Act requires insurance plans to cover lactation care.
-You should be able to meet with our consultants with no out-of-pocket costs.
+When you meet with one of our IBCLCs in your home, in their office, or virtually, your insurance may cover the cost in full.
 Schedule your lactation consultation today to learn how to champion your ability to breastfeed wherever you need.

 We’re here for you, every step of the way.
 We work with your insurance to provide in-home, in-office, or telehealth visits with an IBCLC.